lemondkel/pdftoimages/README.md

 # PDF To Images
-This method renders PDF files and draws them into image file list objects, a different concept from Apache POI.
+This method renders PDF files and draws them into image file list objects, a different concept from [Apache POI](https://poi.apache.org/).

-An example is made based on Apache pdfbox.
+An example is made based on [Apache PDFBox](https://pdfbox.apache.org/).

 ## How to use?
-[1] include Add pdfbox dependencies to the pom.xml.
+[1] include Add PDFBox dependency to the pom.xml.

 	<dependencies>
 		<!-- https://mvnrepository.com/artifact/org.apache.pdfbox/pdfbox -->